|

 imported, if that means anything.

-those in Singapore in terms of DGIV prevalence, since the scientific
+compare to those in Singapore in terms of DGIV prevalence, since the

-study was specifically on Singapore.
-Colisa lalia from Florida might be
+scientific study was specifically on Singapore.
+Colisa lalia from

 I have another established 20g tank my new DG can live in.